-The case study was KNbO_3 in its tetragonal phase, in a frozen-nuclei geometry taken from crystallographic data.
-The reciprocal cell is tetragonal: the integral in (19) was computed according to Sect.
-3.2 (see Fig. 7), using the occupied Kohn-Sham orbitals [5].
+The case study was KNbO3 in its tetragonal phase, in a frozen-nuclei geometry taken from crystallographic data.
+The reciprocal cell is tetragonal: the integral in (19) was computed according to Sec.
+3.2 (see Fig. 7), using the occupied Kohn-Sham orbitals [4].
 The electronic phase so evaluated depends on the choice of the origin in the crystalline cell, but translational invariance is restored when the nuclear contribution is accounted for.

 The computed phase turns out to be approximately $\pi/3$.
-This is large enough that it is advisable to check whether the correct choice of branch has been made for the multivalued function " \Im ln" in (22), in order to eliminate the 2π ambiguity discussed in Sect.
+This is large enough that it is advisable to check whether the correct choice of branch has been made for the multi-valued function "Im ln" in (22), in order to get rid of the 2π ambiguity discussed in Sec.
 3.3.
-This is done by repeating the calculation for smaller amplitudes of the FE distortion and making sure that the phase is a continuous function of the amplitude, as discussed earlier at the end of Sect.
+This is done by repeating the calculation for smaller amplitudes of the FE distortion and making sure that the phase is a continuous function of the amplitude, as discussed earlier at the end of Sec.
 3.3.

-The first-principles calculation of [25] for tetragonal KNbO3 yielded a value $P{\rm s} = 0.35 \,{\rm C/m^2}$, to be compared to a best experimental value of $0.37 \,{\rm C/m^2}$.
+The first-principle calculation of [21] for tetragonal KNbO3 yielded a value $P_s = 0.35 \text{ C/m}^2$, to be compared to a best experimental value of 0.37 C/m2.
 A similar level of agreement was later found for other perovskites and using computational packages with different technical ingredients.

 One aspect of the calculation deserves some comment.
-As stated above, we have adopted a frozen-nuclei approach, which in principle is appropriate for describing the polarization of the zero-temperature structure only.
-In the calculation for KNbO3 discussed above, as well as in other calculations in the literature, one addresses instead the spontaneous polarization of a finite-temperature crystalline phase.
+As stated above we have adopted a frozen-nuclei approach, which in principle is appropriate for describing the polarization of the zero-temperature structure only.
+In the calculation for KNbO3 discussed above, as well as in other calculations in the literature, one addresses instead the spontaneous polarization of a finitetemperature crystalline phase.
 In fact, the tetragonal phase of KNbO3 only exists between 225 and 418 °C, while the equilibrium structure at zero temperature is rhombohedral and not tetrahedral.
 Crystallographic data provide the time-averaged crystalline structure, while polarization-reversal experiments provide the time-averaged spontaneous polarization.
 The question is then whether the time-averaged polarization is equal, to a good approximation, to the polarization of the time-averaged structure, as the latter is in fact the quantity that is actually computed.
-The answer to this question is essentially "yes", supported by the finding that the macroscopic polarization is roughly linear, at the $\pm 10-20$ % level, in the amplitude of the structural distortion.
-This essential linearity could not have been guessed from model arguments, and in fact has only been discovered from the ab-initio calculations [25, 26].
+The answer to this question is essentially 'yes', supported by the finding that the macroscopic polarization is roughly linear, at the ± 10 -20% level, in the amplitude of the structural distortion.
+This essential linearity could not have been guessed from model arguments, and in fact has only been discovered from the ab-initio calculations [21,22].

-4.2 Anomalous Dynamical Charges
+4.2 Anomalous dynamical charges

-The Born effective-charge tensors measure the coupling of a macroscopic field $\boldsymbol{\mathcal{E}}$ with relative sublattice displacements (zone-center phonons) in the crystal; they also go under the name of dynamical charges or infrared charges.
+The Born effective-charge tensors measure the coupling of a macroscopic field \mathcal{E} with relative sublattice displacements (zone-center phonons) in the crystal; they also go under the name of dynamical charges or infrared charges.
 Within an extreme rigid-ion model the Born charge coincides with the static charge of the model ion ("nominal" value), while in a real material the Born charges account for electronic polarization as well.
-Before the advent of the modern theory of polarization in the 1990s, the relevance of dynamical charges to the phenomenon of ferroelectricity had largely been overlooked.
+Before the advent of the modern theory of polarization in the 1990's, the relevance of dynamical charges to the phenomenon of ferroelectricity had largely been overlooked.